 Step 8: When viewing your business page, click on the rectangular “admin panel” button on the top right of the screen.
 Time to let out a big evil laugh—you now have all the power!
 To make changes to the page, just click “manage,” then “edit page.”

-From here, you can decide on admin roles, make all the changes you want (including removing any other page admins you may not want.
+From here, you can decide on admin roles, and make all the changes you want (including removing any other page admins you may not want.
 If you want to do that, go back to Step 4 and just do the opposite—instead of creating a new admin, you can just click on the “x” next to an admin’s name to remove him/her.)

 Now that you have access to your business Facebook Page, it’s time to take down those old, pixelated images that have probably been there for a few years and start updating your company information.
 Make sure your Facebook profiles are 100% complete, with your company’s hours, office location, website, and more.
 Add as many relevant photos as you can, and start asking all your friends and customers to “like” your page.
 Stay updated on our blog for more information about Digital Marketing, Colorado Springs SEO, & Social Media.
 Then contact us if you need help figuring out how to maximize your Facebook presence to market your business!